 For the sauce

-Add 2 tbsp of cornflour dissolved in cold water (to prevent lumps) and wait for it to boil so you can see the maximum thickness it can reach.
+- Add 2 tbsp of cornstarch dissolved in cold water (to prevent lumps) and wait for it to boil so you can see the maximum thickness it can reach.

 To carve the turkey

 - Separate the legs from the body and dislocate the bone.
 Carve with a sharp knife following the shape of the body.

 - Cut along the bone that separates the breasts and then start going down one side, carving really cose to the bone so as not to leave any meat behind and then following the shape of the ribs.